danicc097/oidc-server/README.md

 # Expected volume files

-`/data/users/*.json`: JSON files with key-value pairs of users indexed by username for easier testing.
-Users will be combined in ascending filename order and overriden by username.
-See `storage/user.go`'s `User`.
+- `/data/users/*.json`: JSON files with key-value pairs of users for easier testing.
+Keys are ignored.
+Server will shutdown if duplicated IDs are found.
+The `/data/users` folder is watched for changes.
+See `storage/user.go`'s `User` for available fields.

-`/data/redirect_uris.txt`: valid redirect URIs to load at startup.
+- `/data/redirect_uris.txt`: valid redirect URIs to load at startup.